mapeditor/tiled/docs/reference/tmx-changelog.rst

 -  Added the ``objectalignment`` attribute to the :ref:`tmx-tileset` element, allowing the tileset to control the alignment used for tile objects.

+-  Added the ``tintcolor`` attribute to the :ref:`tmx-layer`, :ref:`tmx-objectgroup`, :ref:`tmx-imagelayer` and :ref:`tmx-group` elements,
+   allowing for a number of graphical effects like darkening or coloring a layer.

 Tiled 1.3
 ---------